IBM-Cloud/docs/services/appid/protecting-resources.md

 You can access protected resources by using the client SDKs.
 {:shortdesc}

-Calling a protected resource launches the login widget, if necessary.
-If a valid token was already obtained, the login widget is not launched, and the resource is accessed directly.
+Calling a protected resource starts the login widget, if necessary.
+If a valid token was already obtained, the login widget is not started, and the resource is accessed directly.

 ## Using the iOS Swift SDK